Powerlearnproject/se-assignment-day-2-git-and-github-Joy-kitet/README.md

 3. Merge changes from one branch into another by running this command git checkout main, git merge <branch-name>
 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

+    role of pull requests
+1. Code Review: Pull requests provide a structured way for team members to review code changes before they are merged into the main branch.
+This helps ensure that code adheres to project standards, is free of bugs, and is well-documented.
+2. Collaboration:Pull Requests encourage discussion and collaboration among team members.
+Reviewers can leave comments, ask questions, and suggest changes directly on the lines of code, fostering a collaborative environment.
+3. Integration Testing: Many teams set up continuous integration (CI) systems to automatically run tests against the code in a pull request
+4. Documentation: The Pull Request itself serves as a documentation tool, providing context about what changes were made, why they were made, and how they were implemented.

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?

 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.